elesto-dao/elesto/docs/Explanation/ADR/adr-003-did.md

 ## Consequences

-The Cosmos ecosystem WILL HAVE a DID module that is compatible with the W3C standard and offers a high chance of compatibility with third-party components such as cloud and edge agents, resolvers, and so on.
+The Cosmos ecosystem WILL HAVE a DID module compatible with the W3C standard and offers a high chance of compatibility with third-party components such as cloud and edge agents, resolvers, etc.

 ### Backwards Compatibility